Kanaries/Rath/README.md

 - 🛠 [Copilot for Data Exploration](https://docs.kanaries.net/rath/explore-data/data-exploration-copilot): RATH will work as your copilot in data science, learn your intends and generate relevant recommendations.

+- Natural Language interface: Ask questions in natural language to get answers/visualizations from your data.

 + AutoVis: Auto-generated multi-dimensional data visualization based on the effectiveness score.

 - 👓 [Data Wrangler](https://docs.kanaries.net/rath/prepare-data/extract-text-patterns): Automated data wrangler for generating summary of the data and data transformation.